Iceyu29/LiveSubtitle/README.md

 - Realtek Audio Driver with Stereo Mix: "Stereo Mix" must be enabled to capture system audio.
 You can check this in your sound settings.

 # Usage
-- Run directly from code (Make sure you have Python pre-installed on yor system)
+- Run directly from code (Make sure you have Python pre-installed on your system)
   + Install required Python libraries:
 ```shell
 pip install keyboard speechrecognition googletrans